Mher594/ACA/README.md

 ## sqrt-gtest-vcpkg-cmake.
 sqrt-gtest-vcpkg-cmake is a CMake project, it creates a simple library with `my_sqrt` function and test it using google test.
 In order to install google test it uses vcpkg package manager.

-In order to build the project using visual studio code:
+a) In order to build the project using visual studio code:
 1. Install CMake plugin in visual studio code.
 2. Install vcpkg (https://vcpkg.io/en/getting-started.html)
 3. View -> Command Palette -> Open User Settings (JSON)